BY – LAWS

 C. Each member shall be entitled to the issuance of either a single (10×20) plot or a Double (20×20 or 10×40) plot subject to availability.
 A person must be a plot holder to be a member of FBGA.
 A member returning the following season may keep the same plot.

 D. There shall be an “outside list” established of individuals waiting for plots.
 Plots will be assigned to persons on this list in order of their application.
 There shall be an “internal transfer list” established for members who wish to change to either a single or double plot.
-This list will take priority over the outside list.
-All location of plots to new members and internal transfers will be administered by the Administration Committee.
+Allocation of plots to new members and internal transfers will be administered by the Administration Committee.

 E. Each member is entitled to one vote on matters voted upon by the membership.